spot a whale on the fleurieu

-The Southern Fleurieu Peninsula often starts to see the Southern Right Whales in May, spiking in numbers in June, July and August tapering off into September.
+The Southern Fleurieu Peninsula often starts to see the Southern right whales in May, spiking in numbers in June through to August, tapering off into September.
 What a spectacular sight and fantastic activity for all ages and abilities.
 There are fantastic land-based opportunities peppered along the Southern Fleurieu Peninsula coastline, as well as comfortable water based options.

 Here's a few to get you going:

 Starting at Horseshoe Bay, across the headland to Knights Beach is the Harbour Master's walk.
 Follow a cobblestone path around the headland of Freemans Knob past Ladys Beach, Rocky Bay and Green Bay before reaching Knights Beach.
 Less than a 2km stroll with some of the best Whale spotting sites around.
 The trail returns along the Esplanade and the Centenary Stairs and past Freemans Lookout.
 Get up high and enjoy the migration sensation!